-Section Description of Change Update Bankruptcy & Delisting Updated language for bankruptcy treatment to remove the US securities with OTC price if available.
-Date May 2023 Mergers and Acquisitions Updated Suspended/halted target pricing methodology.
-March 2024 Variations in the Treatment of Cash Dividends by Region Updated country specific dividend collection for Switzerland, Taiwan, Mexico, New Zealand & Guernsey Dividend.
+Section Description of Change Update Date Bankruptcy & Delisting Updated language for bankruptcy treatment to remove May 2023 the US securities with OTC price if available.
+Mergers and Acquisitions Updated Suspended/halted target pricing methodology.
+March 2024 Variations in the Treatmer t Updated country specific dividend collection for June 2024 of Cash Dividends by Switzerland, Taiwan, Mexico, New Zealand Region & Guernsey Dividend.
 Removed Canada dividend treatment.
-June 2024 Special dividend Capita repayment dividends will be recognized as special if they exceed 5% of the stock price.
+Special dividend Updated the Special Dividend section.
+Under the new July 2024 Capital repayment methodology, non-ordinary dividends will be recognized as special if they exceed 5% of the stock price.
 Previously, non-ordinary dividends were recognized as special until the third consecutive instance of that distribution, based on timing, not amount.
 This new methodology is effective from 1st August 2024 on.
-July 2024 Rights Offering Updated Korean rights offering treatment in Rights Offering section October 2024 Rights Offering, Spin- off, Merger and Acquisitions, Stock distribution Updated index treatment for the issuance of other asset types under the Rights Offering, Spin-off, Merger and Acquisitions and Stock distribution sections.
+Rights Offering Updated Korean rights offering treatment in Rights October 2024 Offering section Rights Offering, Spin-off, Updated index treatment for the issuance of other asset December 2024 Merger and Acquisitions, types under the Rights Offering, Spin-off, Merger and Stock distribution Acquisitions and Stock distribution sections.
 Added index treatment for the Indian rights offering of partly paid-up shares under the Rights Offering section.
-December 2024 All Font and format style updated.
-No changes to content.
-June 2025